How to Make Your Strength Training More Efficient

 Warming and strengthening those smaller cuff muscles is the best use of your time.
 You have enough strength in your pecs and delts; these smaller muscles will determine long-term progress.

 While some targeted work may be necessary, focus on 2 to 3 fast, whole-body movements.
 These can prepare your entire system for training.
-One of my favorites is a single-leg landmine Romanian deadlift, which requires balance, coordination, and strength.
+One of my favorites is a single-leg landmine Romanian deadlift, which requires balance, coordination, and strength that translates to conventional and sumo deadlifts.

 Analyze your Program